MattFiler/OpenCAGE/README.md

 ... all through a simple user interface with super easy-to-use import/export features.

-### This tool is not only for creators!
-Mods are saved to archives which can be shared via ModDB.
+### Mods are saved to archives which can be loaded into the game through these tools.

 ## Getting started